earchibong/Springboot-EC2-Jenkins/README.md

 3. Create an ECR repository for Docker image.

+4. Configure Keycloak and MongoDB

+5. Create ECS cluster

 4. Create a Dockerfile for the application.

-5. Create a Jenkins job for your CI/CD pipeline.
+5. Create a Jenkins job for CI/CD pipeline.
 Here's an overview of the steps you can include in the job:

 - Check out the source code from your GitHub repository.
 - Build the Spring Boot app with Maven or Gradle.